galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - It runs in Galaxy like any other tool.
     - Except for one thing. **It is secured so that only administrative users are allowed to run it.**
 - It automates much of the work needed to prepare a new Galaxy tool using information provided by the script writer, on the ToolFactory form.
-    - Planemo generates tool XML but not natively in a Galaxy GUI
+- Planemo also generates tool XML
+    - command line only
-    - It requires the user to use the command line to pass i/o and parameter details.
+    - need to pass i/o and parameter details on the command line.
-    - It does not generate a complete tool archive with a test
+    - does not generate a complete tool archive with a test
-    - The ToolFactory relies on Planemo for testing tools
+- The ToolFactory relies on Planemo internally for testing tools
 - It can wrap any simple script that runs correctly on the command line with some small test input samples.
-- This is exactly what the ToolFactory does best.
 - It is potentially handy for developers and bioinformaticians new to Galaxy, and to Galaxy users who are capable of correctly scripting for themselves.

 > ### {% icon comment %} Under the hood: